joshnguyen99/joshnguyen99.github.io/_pages/about.md

 News
 ======

-[2024-01-29] I will start working at the [Mathematics and Computer Science Division](https://www.anl.gov/mcs) at the [Argonne National Laboratory](https://www.anl.gov) as a visiting student.
+[2024-01-29] I will start working at the [Mathematics and Computer Science Division](https://www.anl.gov/mcs), [Argonne National Laboratory](https://www.anl.gov) as a visiting student.
 Excited to be working with [Aurora](https://www.anl.gov/aurora), Argonne's flagship exascale supercomputer.

 [2024-01-04] [AstroLLaMA-chat](https://arxiv.org/abs/2401.01916), a conversational LLM based on our earlier model at UniverseTBD, is released.
 You can play with it via [this Hugging Face space](https://huggingface.co/spaces/universeTBD/astrollama-7b-chat-alpha).